 Until 2020, the genus Bacillus comprised over 500 species on the website that keeps track of these things (The List of Prokaryotic Names with Standing in Nomenclature (LPSN in case you are interested)).
 LPSN provides comprehensive information on the nomenclature of prokaryotes which is critical when close to 1000 new species are validly published each year.
 It can be difficult to keep up with all the changes.
 So LPSN helps to track current names and synonyms (even those names not validly published), provides lists and links to the type strains and sequences for each species, shows the publication history of the organisms, and more.

-Thanks primarily to two 2020 publications from the same group of researchers [1, 2], the genus Bacillus has shrunk quite a bit.
+Thanks primarily to three 2020 publications from the same group of researchers [1-3], the genus Bacillus has shrunk quite a bit.
 There are now roughly 100 validly published species in the genus Bacillus.
 About 240 species were moved into ~30 new genera.
-Later in 2020, a third publication from another group of scientists quickly reclassified two of these into yet another new genus .
+Later in 2020, a fourth publication from another group of scientists quickly reclassified two of these into yet another new genus .
 These genera have names like Priestia, Peribacillus, Niallia, Metabacillus, Cytobacillus, Alkalihalobacillus, Weizmannia, Sutcliffiella, and Neobacillus.

 Many of these genus names are derived from scientists who have made big impacts in microbiology, taxonomy, or systematics.
 Priestia is named for the British microbiologist Fergus G. Priest, for his many contributions to systematics.
 Weizmannia is named in honor of Chaim Weizmann, a noted biochemist, who later became the first President of the State of Israel.
 Sutcliffiella is named for the British microbiologist Iain Sutcliffe for his work on microbial cell envelope and lipoproteins.
 While Siminovitchia is named for the Canadian Geneticist Louis Siminovitch for his work on the discovery of bacteriophage and Margalitia is named after Joel Margalit who discovered the insecticidal action of Bacillus thuringiensis.
 The new genera were created to honor these distinguished and pioneering scientists.